-Make an appointment to meet with a caseworker by:
+Alternatively you can make an appointment with a caseworker by:

 * Calling us - telephone (02) 9514 1155 or

-* Visit the Students' Association office in the UTS Tower Building - CB01.03.22 and speak with our receptionist.
+* Visiting the Students' Association office in the UTS Tower Building - CB01.03.22 (near the Food Court) and speak with our receptionist.

 Concerns with assessment results

 You have the right to challenge assessment results.
-But you must act quickly because there is a ten (10) day window within which to raise your concerns.
+But you must act quickly because there is only a five (5) day window within which to raise your concerns.